christofs/bibliographie18/analysis/readme.md

 ## Distribution of publications per year

 The dataset contains 64169 publication years, with 87 different publication years recorded (some of them are errors).
+Here, only data starting in 1986 is shown (the bibliography was launched in 1992).

 ![](/analysis/pubyear_counts.png)